iot-salzburg/gpu-jupyter/README.md

 ```

 A new build can last some time and may consume a lot of data traffic.
 Note, that untested versions often result in
 a version conflict, as some files have to be adapted.
-Here are some examples with solutions:
+Here are some examples of solutions:

 - **Some file is not found:**
     ```Step 22/64 : COPY --chown="${NB_UID}:${NB_GID}" initial-condarc "${CONDA_DIR}/.condarc"